-small, The Disputed Origins of Poland's Smallest Ethnic Minority, full__karaimi_muzeum_ag_770.jpg, Karaites' traditional clothes, part of the exhibition at the Warmia i Mazury region museum.
-Photo: Tomasz Waszczuk / AG
+small, The Disputed Origins of Poland's Smallest Ethnic Minority, Traditional Karaite clothing, part of the exhibition at the Warmia i Mazury region museum, photo: Tomasz Waszczuk / AG, full__karaimi_muzeum_ag_770.jpg

-346 – this is how many Karaites live in Poland according to the most recent census.
-They are by far the smallest of the four ethnic minorities established in Poland, but their culture is distinctive and should not be overlooked.
+Three hundred and forty-six – this is how many Karaites live in Poland, according to the most recent census.
+They are by far the smallest of the four ethnic minorities established in Poland, but their culture is distinct and should not be overlooked.

-Karaite is a word that signifies both a member of the ethnic group as well as a follower of the Karaite religion.
+The word ‘Karaite’ signifies both a member of a particular ethnic group as well as a follower of the Karaite religion.

 Karaism (sometimes referred to as Karaite Judaism) emerged from Judaism in the 8th century as a movement opposing the Talmud as a sacred book or a binding supplement to the Tanakh – the canon of the Hebrew Bible.
 Karaites believe that all the divine commandments were given in the Tanakh and therefore need no further explanation or clarification.
 It is, however, an obligation of every Karaite to study the Tanakh and to interpret it in their own way, striving to find the most plain and obvious meaning.